 The biosand filter is a slow sand water filtration system that is widely used in developing countries.
 The filter works through the use of a biological layer to kill pathogens in the water.
-The focus of this research was to determine the effectiveness of a biosand filter in relation to its ability to filter greywater- contaminated water from sinks, showers, and dishwashers- from handwashing and create recycled water in a school.
+The focus of this research was to determine the effectiveness of a biosand filter in relation to its ability to filter greywater- contaminated water from sinks, showers, and dishwashers- from handwashing and create recycled water in a school, to learn about more recycling projects, check this article about the new tire shredding machines in the market.
 River water was put through the filter daily to build the biological layer, a layer of the filter with live bacteria.
 Bacterial samples concluded the biological layer took six weeks to grow resulting in filtered river water having the same number of small bacterial colonies as school water.
 The newly filtered water was placed into a female’s bathroom and used as hand washing water.
 Hand washing greywater was collected from the bathroom to be recycled but, it contained a high concentration of all natural soap which the biological layer was unable to process.
 To determine the number of female students who used the bathroom, data was collected on bathroom water usage over a 2-month period.
 Data on female bathroom usage showed that the females’ bathroom sinks used 0.67% of the school water, resulting in an average of $8.44 water cost and a $10.62 sewer charge over a 2-month period.
 Ultimately, it was found that implementing biosand filters in a female bathroom is beneficial.
 However, it would not be feasible to recycle greywater due to the soap harming the biological layer composed of pathogen killing bacteria.
 The inability of the filter to recycle greywater results in a sewer cost greater than the cost of the water itself, making the biosand filter financially impractical.

 This research will focus on the feasibility of using a biosand filter to recycle greywater, contaminated water from sinks, showers, and dishwashers, in a school environment.
 Today, 1.5 billion people worldwide do not have access to clean drinking water.
 With the development of new water filtering technologies, recycled water is now an applicable resource to supply water for a variety of uses, such as cooking, cleaning and drinking.
 Slow sand filtration systems, more specifically, biosand filters, have been placed in developing countries to create potable water from local streams.
 These filters are able to reduce hazardous bacteria by 90-99%, and reduce more than 99.9% of harmful parasites, such as Cryptosporidium and Giardia intestinalis, in water.
 Biosand filter systems have been implemented in many workplace buildings to save money and resources.